awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights_Counters.md

 ### Native counters for Amazon RDS for PostgreSQL<a name="USER_PerfInsights_Counters.PostgreSQL.Native"></a>

+Native metrics are defined by the database engine and not by Amazon RDS\.
 You can find definitions for these native metrics in [Viewing Statistics](https://www.postgresql.org/docs/10/monitoring-stats.html#MONITORING-STATS-VIEWS) in the PostgreSQL documentation\.

 | Counter | Type | Unit | Metric |